shuiallen/p4.nanners.biz/README.md

 - add a tag to tasks, to search for them later

 Issues:
-- I am dynamically inserting a form to create a new task
+1 - I am dynamically inserting a form to create a new task
-- In this case, I am having trouble with 2 things
-	1 - Using the ajaxForm to call the server doesn't work.
-It works if I use the $.ajax() call and explicitly pass data I need to try more experiments with this - I find behavior of invoking $selector.ajaxForm() not consistent, based on whether there is more than one form on the page, whether you are using a class or id selector
-	2 - If I try to add a token to the form, I get an error referencing the token value when calling $.ajax or ajaxForm
+	- In this case, I am having trouble with 2 things a - Using the ajaxForm to call the server doesn't work.
+It works if I use the $.ajax() call and explicitly pass data I need to try more experiments with this - I find behavior of invoking $selector.ajaxForm() not consistent, based on whether there is more than one form on the page, whether you are using a class or id selector b - If I try to add a token to the form, I get an error referencing the token value when calling $.ajax or ajaxForm 2 - New task form does not have CSRF token check working.
+I need to get the value of the token from the current page and add it to _POSTS

 Data organization